Acro-polis/economic-model/README.md

 ### Installing and Running

-** General
+## Installation

 * Clone a branch
-* Launch Matlab and navigate to /economic-model
+* Launch Matlab and navigate to the project root /economic-model
 * Set your path to /economic-model and include all subfolders
-* Run a script from the commandline

-** Network generation
+## Network generation

-** Economic Model generation
+## Economic Model generation

 ## Running the tests